l7mp/learning-go/README.md

 Then run `make clean`, this will add the placeholders for the exercise (these will be overwritten by `make generate`), add all files in the exercise dir to the git repo, and git-push.

-## Do the labs
+## Complete the labs

 Labs tasks are located in the [99-labs](99-labs/) folder.
 The labs give you hands-on development and deployment experience.
 You will learn how to build and containerize Go programs as well as how to run them in Kubernetes.
-Each lab contains a README that gives you context and specifies the lab exercise.
-Labs depend on each other.
-For that, it is recommended to do labs one after the other.
+Each lab contains a README that gives you context and specifies the lab exercises.
+The labs depend on each other, so it is recommended to complete them one after the other.

 ## Clean up